 Human beings are wired to be social creatures, we thrive off cooperation with others, it helps us stay sane and motivated.
 Socialising at work helps alleviate some of the daily pressures we as workers are burdened with and makes interactions with coworkers and managers much easier.
 Don’t be surprised that the conversations that co-workers have aren't always going to be about work.

-In fact it has been shown that there is a definite positive correlation between sociability and productivity that needs to be nurtured, most notably a study by The Journal of Education and Health Promotion concluded that “sociability has a direct effect on productivity, the more the personnel become organisationally sociable; the more productivity would be seen in their organisational performance.”
+In fact, it has been shown that there is a definite positive correlation between sociability and productivity that needs to be nurtured, most notably a study by The Journal of Education and Health Promotion concluded that “sociability has a direct effect on productivity, the more the personnel become organisationally sociable; the more productivity would be seen in their organisational performance.”

 To help employees work together, think about creating an area where they could regather thoughts, or have group meetings, and make sure the area has a relaxed feel.
+Remember, a commercial fit out does not mean you have to create an environment that is not an enjoyable and social space.

 Breakout areas are a great way to help influence the social connections of your employees with different social traits.
 This is an area where they could get time out from stress, and regather thoughts after a big meeting, to put it simply they are any space that colleagues can congregate without any predetermined purposes.